 - Search for and contact alumni in your subject through our Graduate case studies database.

-- Browse the career ideas on the Health Careers website but keep in mind that these are not a comprehensive list of all the careers related to your subject.
+- Browse the career ideas on Prospects but keep in mind that these are not a comprehensive list of all the careers related to your subject.

 - Brainstorm ideas and do some initial investigation to find out about research, organisations, start ups, government bodies and freelancers connected to your subject.
 Our Information resources - Occupations section is a good place to start.